 Next up, look at the proof figure.
 Proof refers to its alcohol content and is calculated by its ABV multiplied by two.
 It doesn’t mean the bourbon will taste stronger by any means, it just means you’ll be consuming a more alcoholic drink.

-You should also look for where the bourbon came from, by looking at where it was distilled and who by.
+You should also look for where the bourbon came from, by looking at where it was distilled and who by, especially if it’s a single barrel bourbon.
 This should not make too much of a difference, but it’s always good to know where your bourbon comes from – especially if you’re keeping a diary.

 Select Your Glass

 Some people overlook this point, but the right glass can seriously alter your bourbon experience.
 If you have a glass designed specifically for that bourbon (Jack Daniel’s for example), you should always opt to use it.

 These glasses are made to enhance the aroma and taste of the drink for drinking bourbon neat.
 If however you’re adding a few drops of water, you might want to go for a brandy glass which will keep the aroma intact.